about

 I am a Eugene-based designer and artist, most inspired by my deep connection with the natural world and my time spent in meditation.

-I’ve always expressed myself graphically - I’m always drawing - but my formal artistic training began at the University of Oregon School of Design where I earned a degree in Landscape Architecture.
+I’ve always expressed myself graphically, but my formal artistic training began at the University of Oregon School of Design where I earned a degree in Landscape Architecture.
 I worked in the design field in Oregon for about 30 years, chiefly as a graphic designer, in both the public and private sectors, before leaving the workplace to focus on my art.

 I’m currently a contributing artist with Jackleg Press and Maude Kerns Art Center, and honored to be a participating artist in the Lane Arts Council First Friday ArtWalk in 2023.

 As an advocate for wellness, social justice and peace, I want my artwork to make a difference in our world.
-50% of all online custom cyanotype bag sales will go to Community Supported Shelters, who help the unhoused rebuild their lives.
+50% of all custom fabric art will go to Community Supported Shelters, who help the unhoused rebuild their lives.